Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Discussion and further work

-The standard errors calculated from the JK, BS and WLBS have several practical uses including formation of approximate confidence intervals for parameter estimates, construction of hypothesis tests as to whether parameters should be included in the model and analysis of the bias of maximum likelihood parameter estimates versus their JK/BS/WLBS counterparts as a means of assessing model goodness of fit.
+The standard errors calculated from the JK, BS, PB and WLBS have several practical uses including formation of approximate confidence intervals for parameter estimates, construction of hypothesis tests as to whether parameters should be included in the model and analysis of the bias of maximum likelihood parameter estimates versus their JK/BS/PB/WLBS counterparts as a means of assessing model goodness of fit.
 In a similar vein, the sampling based methods discussed could be employed as an aid to model selection.
-Simulation studies suggest that fitting more clusters than are truly present results in larger parameter variances than those produced when fitting the true model.
-Moreover, the BS and WLBS often fail to fit over-specified models, as the covariance structure of the model is defined by the optimal model from the full data set $\tilde{M}$ and this is often too restrictive.
-The sampling based approaches can also be used to quantify the uncertainty in BIC values for model selection, again within the context of \texttt{mclust}.
-In the case of the JK this works well, but the aforementioned problems with the BS and WLBS and over-specified models causes problems.

 Further avenues of research are plentiful and varied.
 For example, an application that would perhaps be of interest to an \texttt{mclust} user would be the quantification of the standard errors of the parameters constituting the eigenvalue decomposition of the covariance matrix into its size, orientation and shape components, $\Sigma_g = \lambda_g D_g A_g D_g^T$.
 This may aid in the process of model specification, namely in determining which parameters could be set equal across groups to achieve a more parsimonious decomposition.
 Specific to the weighted likelihood bootstrap method, a more thorough investigation of alternative Dirichlet parameterisations or alternative weighting distributions could be conducted to examine their stability and suitability in settings where some clusters are sparsely populated.
+In addition, the JK, BS, PB and WLBS could be examined in the context of non-Gaussian mixtures, such as mixtures of $t$ distributions or skew-$t$ distributions \citep{lee2013emmix,lee2013model}.